Cloudneeti/docs_cloudneeti/saas/create-service-principal.md

 2. Move to the path where `Create-ServicePrincipal.PS1` file is kept (e.d “cd C:\ )
 3. Run file named **Create-ServicePrincipal.ps1** (e.g `.\Create-ServicePrincipal.ps1`)
 Parameters will be
-1.	**azureActiveDirectoryTenantId** : Directory ID is Tenant ID and can be found in Azure Active Directory
+1.	**azureActiveDirectoryId** : Directory ID is Tenant ID and can be found in Azure Active Directory
 2.	**expirationPeriod** : expiration period of secret key

 **Note:**